Vietnam Links

 The Lighter Side of Vietnam

 Some digitized pages from a book of Vietnam humor, much of it dark.
-Would help students understand what life was like for soldiers.
+Would help students understand what life was

 No comments: